Lyberta/Singularity/README.md

 Yes, the more accepting our own brains are, the better people we can be towards others.
 We can be positive, non-judgemental, we can cooperate our of our wisdom, not greed.
 And what happens next?
 [Synergy](https://en.wikipedia.org/wiki/Synergy).
 Cooperation snowballs.
 Positivity and good vibes create more positivity and good vibes.
 And thus the whole world is transformed.
 [Maximum power principle](https://en.wikipedia.org/wiki/Maximum_power_principle).
 The power of cooperation and good vibes is a universal force.
 A universal force which was repressed by the lack of maturity of our Universe as a whole.
 Remember, it all started with Big Bang and elementary particles?
 Well, now it is time in the history of this planet that the universal force of high-level cooperation wins over the chaos of greed and denial.
 This is literally the next step of the evolution.

+### Mental firewall

+The key of personal growth is to learn to confront uncomfortable things without being offended.
+The world is full of violence and extreme cruelty and the wisest thing we can do is to accept it.

+However, once you learn to accept negative things about the world, wasting more mental resources and your own time is not needed.
+So once the thick skin is developed, it's important to start restructuring your life so you don't encounter negative things.

+So, what things to avoid?

+#### Negative people

+These people invalidate other people's thoughts and feelings.
+They are generally full of negative internal monologue and self-hatred.
+These people are like poison and will slowly kill you if you let them.

+#### Art about violence

+Yes, it's important to preserve the acts of human violence in the art form, yet constantly consuming violent media only reinforces the message of violence on a deep psychological level.
+Your own brain constantly exists in the cycle of fear and hate.
+It is not productive at all.

+#### General human infrastructure

+Human cities tend to look like concrete prisons.
+Extremely toxic, dystopian and anti-human.
+They reinforce the message that humans are just lifeless and soulless cogs in the capitalist machine, only existing to waste their life in a boring job for the sake of profit for the wise.

+When walking around city, try to focus your attention on grass, trees and any kind of wildlife.
+It literally helps your brain maintain good chemistry.

 ## Systems of chaos, greed, denial and violence in the current world

 *"Is it surprising that prisons resemble factories, schools, barracks, hospitals, which all resemble prisons?" - [Michel Foucault](https://en.wikipedia.org/wiki/Michel_Foucault)*